mcneel/developer.rhino3d.com/content/en/guides/compute/compute-net-getting-started/index.md

 ## Prerequisites

-Before continuing, please ensure you need the right tools.
+Before continuing, please ensure you have the right tools.
 This guide presumes you have an:

 - Windows Operating System.
 Rhino.Compute only runs in Windows 7 or later.
 - Development Environment.
 You will need one of the IDEs from Microsoft Visual Studio